-Once we got to the stage, the equipment was stacked in the tiny “backstage” area, leaving just enough place to walk to the stage.
+Once we got to the stage, the guys stacked the equipment in the tiny “backstage” area which left just enough space to walk to the stage.
 After that: more waiting.
 Time to walk around a bit, get a drink, listen to the band playing on stage right now, or just to try to mentally prepare for the gig later on.

 Time to set up and soundcheck

 The Swiss band Me & Marie were up on stage before Kids of Adelaide.
-Once they were done, the stage was immediately taken over by stagehands and both KOA and M&M to get the stage ready for the next gig.
-Everyone knew what they had to do, the band members helped each other out, this way everyone was gonna be done faster – nice teamwork guys!
+After they were done, the stage was immediately taken over by stagehands and both KOA and M&M to get the stage ready for the next gig.
+Everyone knew where to be and what to do.
+Helping each other out made everyone be done faster.
+Great teamwork guys!
 While KOA made sure everything was at the right place, Sebastian, the master of disas… sorry, the guys’ FOH guru made sure the sound was working and obviously sounding great.
 While the guys were getting ready, the main stage was on, K.I.Z. were performing.
 Really not my cup of tea, but hey, to each their own, right?

 … And what was next?
 Waiting… Time to get another drink, check cameras and get ready to shoot.
 In the meantime, the guys had changed into their stage outfits and made sure everything was ready.